programminghistorian/jekyll/_posts/2021-04-01-newsletter.md

 We are not stopping there with our public outreach.
 We have more events already lined up:

 On April 12th, *Programming Historian* team convenes in a panel at [Global Digital Humanities Symposium 2021](https://msuglobaldh.org/) to present its achievements and challenges in their inclusive, four-language journal initiative.
-During this session the presenters will focus on the strategies each journal has adopted to bring digital scholarship methods to a global audience that will reach 1,5 million just in 2020.
+During this session the presenters will focus on the strategies each journal has adopted to bring digital scholarship methods to a global audience that reached 1,5 million just in 2020.
 In turn, this will serve as an overview of the changes the journal has undergone in its twelve-year history in order to become the flagship journal in DH methods.

 And on April 29, Adam Crymble is offering [a free *Programming Historian* teaching workshop](https://www.eventbrite.co.uk/e/teach-digital-history-well-tickets-141954926005) to celebrate the launch of his new book, [*Technology & the Historian: Transformations of the Digital Age*](https://www.combinedacademic.co.uk/9780252085697/technology-and-the-historian/).
 He will offer practical classroom-ready solutions that bring together history and technology for students today.